ghorbanzade/ghorbanzade/Readme.md

 # Hey, I'm Pejman

-I am a staff software engineer at [Aurora](https://aurora.tech/company), helping deliver the benefits of self-driving technology safely, quickly, and broadly.
+I am a senior staff software engineer at [Aurora](https://aurora.tech/company), helping deliver the benefits of self-driving technology safely, quickly, and broadly.
+I lead the engineering team behind the various web applications that are critical to the development of our autonomy software.

 Before joining Aurora, I was the founder and CEO of [Touca](https://github.com/trytouca/trytouca), a developer-tools startup helping